arnehilmann/k8s-auto-updater/README.md

 # k8s-auto-updater

-auto-update your cluster: sync your docker images and restart pods running on outdated images
+auto-update your cluster: check your pods for outdated images, trigger rolling deployment of new pods when needed

 **!!!
 DO NOT USE IN A PRODUCTION ENVIRONMENT !!!**